Be an accredited investor per SEC Reg. D's Rule 501:

 We will send the investor and business a proof of investment approval email after processing the submission.

-Reports filed after February 1st must also pay a $500 late filing penalty.
+Reports filed after February 1st incur an additional $100 late filing penalty.

 Investor annual reports need to be filed for three years from the date of the latest investment.